chaseofthejungle/intro-to-microsoft-exchange/README.md

 * Keeping inbox messages 'focused' so that the most essential messages remain emphasized.
 * Empowering organizations to collaborate through shared data and other resources.
 * For e-mail transmissions, compatability with TCP (Transmission Control Protocol) subprotocols (e.g., SMTP, POP, IMAP).

+**Some potential disadvantages of using Microsoft Exchange include:**

+* Learning curves for complex deployments, configurations, and troubleshooting tasks.
+* Potential integration issues with non-Microsoft products.
+* Possible overlooking of more organizationally-appropriate alternatives (e.g., Google Workspace).

 <hr />